0xjmux/InsanelyCheapElectronics/README.md

 Feel Free add to it by making a PR.<br />
 Issues are only for category requests, reporting or questions.<br />
+Try to keep it from China :) Other places are welcome as long as they offer worldwide shipping and are cheap. <br />
 If a link is broken outdated try to find a newer one or remove it if necessary then make a PR.  <br />
+When adding prices make sure you add both euro and USD prices.
+You use google to find one or the other of them. <br />
 Collaboration list below is only for major contributors.
-Small or one time contributors go in [contributors.md](https://github.com/ScriptKitteh/MyStrangeAddiction/blob/master/contributors.md).
+Small or one time contributors go in [contributors.md](https://github.com/ScriptKitteh/MyStrangeAddiction/blob/master/contributors.md). <br />

 #### This is a collaboration between: